 View and update Exchange 2010 mailboxes and properties.

 View and update Exchange 2007 mailboxes and properties.

-We encourage customers to use Exchange 2010 EMC to create Exchange 2010 mailboxes.
+We encourage customers to use Exchange 2010 EMC to create and manage Exchange 2010 mailboxes.

-We encourage customers to use Exchange 2007 EMC to create Exchange 2007 mailboxes.
+We encourage customers to use Exchange 2007 EMC to create and manage Exchange 2007 mailboxes.

 Customers can continue to perform management tasks using the Exchange Management Shell and script tasks.

 As part of our design principles for Exchange 2013, we wanted to help make sure that nothing is in your way until you need it.
 This simplicity is represented in all our end user experiences (including the EAC).
 The search box slides out after you click the icon.
 This provides more room for the user to type their query in the text box, and also provides type-downs that display once real-time query matching occurs.
 This improvement allows us to hide unnecessary complexity without diminishing the management experience.
 We will continue to enhance all of our experiences based on feedback.

 Administration through tablets and mobile devices isn’t supported at this time.